 Battery life issue in the Beta version of iOS 9 had many users experience sleepless nights.
 But with the second update in iOS 9 Beta, this issue seems to have been addressed by Apple as I can see longer battery life on my iPhone 6.

-Last night my iPhone 6 battery showed 68%, and when I got up in the morning around 8, I could see 66% battery – only two per cent of battery power drained during the night.
+Last night my iPhone 6 battery showed 68%, and when I got up in the morning around 8, I could see 66% battery – only two percent of battery power drained during the night.
 Back in the office, I asked my colleague about the battery performance of his iPhone 6 Plus, and he was also excited about this solution of battery life issue in the first cut of iOS 9.
 Have you downloaded iOS 9 and experienced this improvement?
 If yes, share your feedback with us.

 I downloaded iOS 9 Beta on my Apple iPhone 6.
 I was quite curious about this updated version as I witnessed the grandeur of WWDC 2015 on June 8th.
-It goes without saying that if you are blogging on Apple's products & software as an avid blogger, you would certainly love to explore iOS 9 features announced by the tech giant.
+It goes without saying that if you are blogging about Apple’s products & software as an avid blogger, you would certainly love to explore iOS 9 features announced by the tech giant.

 Hence, my excitement for iOS 9 Beta is understandable.
 One of my colleagues also downloaded this Beta version on his iPhone 6 Plus.
 Obviously, we were keen to share our experiences of this update.